erisdefne/lab-5/README.md

     - Compare your playlist with a friend’s to find out how similar they are, presented as a percentage similarity score.

 6. **Music Recommendations**
     - Discover new songs based on your most popular genres.
-Recommendations are tailored to your taste but exclude songs already in your playlists.
+Recommendations are tailored to your taste but exclude songs already listened to in the past recent while.

 ---